hardaker/draft-pwouters-powerbind/README.md

    now in use for the WebPKI using [RFC6962](bis).
-With client implementations of transparency, all DELEGATION_ONLY flag changes would be logged and become visible to the owner of attacked child zones, exposing a parent's malicious actions.
+With client implementations of transparency, all DELEGATION_ONLY flag changes would be logged and become visible to the owner of attacked child zones, exposing a parent's malicious behaviour.

 7. Marking zone keys DELEGATION_ONLY